marekrei/cl-datasci-pnp/README.md

 # cl-datasci-pnp
-Data Science: principles and practice - course materials (2018/2019)
+Data Science: Principles and Practice - course materials (2018/2019)

 Take a look at getting-started.ipynb in order to set up an environment for running the exercises.